adamjeffries/tetris.js/README.md

 		* *level* - Specifies which level to start at.
 Range: 0-n

 * **moveLeft()**
-	* *Description* - Moves the currently falling tetrimino one block to the left is possible.
+	* *Description* - Moves the currently falling tetrimino one block to the left if possible.
 	* Parameters
 		* *None*

 * **moveRight()**
-	* *Description* - Moves the currently falling tetrimino one block to the right is possible.
+	* *Description* - Moves the currently falling tetrimino one block to the right if possible.
 	* Parameters
 		* *None*